Story Stack

 Polishing the concept into a storytelling app and game that work together to help families share and record stories in a fun way.

 After receiving overall positive feedback on my mid-fidelity cards through gameplay tests, I iterated from user feedback to add more competitive wildcards into the deck and an additional storytelling category to lengthen the gameplay.
-In the process, I redesigned the cards and app, and designed a box and instruction manual, that matched the new design system.
+In the process, I redesigned the cards and app, and designed a box and instruction manual that matched the new design system.
 The app was redesigned from the simple mid-fidelity designs to a more built out version with detailed interactions.

 Learnings + Next Steps